raditya1117/HoneyBadger/fastapi-testing/article.md

         return JSONResponse(status_code=200, content={"type":"SUCCESS", "output":result})
 ```

-In this code, we have defined the `/calculate` endpoint in the FastAPI application that takes the operation name and operands as its input, validates the input using the `InputData` model and returns the calculated value in case of successful execution.
+In this code, we have defined the `/calculate` endpoint in the FastAPI application, which takes the operation name and operands as input.
+The endpoint validates the input using the `InputData` model and returns the calculated value in case of successful execution.
 Save the above code in `calculator_app.py`.
 Next, run the FastAPI app server with the calculator application using the following command:

 ```bash
 uvicorn calculator_app:app --reload --port 8080 --host 0.0.0.0